nordic-institute/X-Road-development/WORKFLOW.md

 18.3 The documentation is written in [vanilla style](https://en.wikipedia.org/wiki/Vanilla_software).
 In X-Road context it means that the NIIS Member specific customizations, settings, repositories etc. need to stand out from documentation clearly.
-The vanilla version of X-Road security server is installed with `xroad-securityserver` package.
+The vanilla version of X-Road Security Server is installed with `xroad-securityserver` package.
 The country specific versions are installed with `xroad-securityserver-XX` where XX is the country code.